adjtomo/seisflows/docs/manual/manual.rst

 Integration of the solver with the other workflow components can be challenging.
 Here we try to give an idea of the issues involved from both a developer and a user standpoint.

 - Solver computations account for most of the cost of an inversion.
-As a result, the solver must be written in an efficient compiled language, and wrappers must be written to integrate integrate Python code with compiled language code.
+As a result, the solver must be written in an efficient compiled language, and wrappers must be written to integrate the compiled code with other software components.

 - Because compilation of SPECFEM2D, SPECFEM3D, or SPECFEM3D_GLOBE depends on input files, there is currently no mechanism for automatically compiling binary files.
 Users must prepare their own SPECFEM input files and then follow the procedure from the SPECFEM documentation to compile binary files.

-- As described :ref:`above <job_submission>`, SeisFlows uses input files to determine runtime settings.
+- As described :ref:`above <job_submission>`, SeisFlows uses its own unique input files to determine runtime settings.
 Problems could arise if parameters from SeisFlows input files conflict with parameters from SPECFEM input files.
 Users must make sure that there are no conflicts between SeisFlows parameters and solver parameters.

 - In the solver routines, it is natural to represent velocity models as dictionaries, with different keys corresponding to different material parameters.
 In the optimization routines, it natural to represent velocity models as vectors.
 To convert back and forth between these two representations, a pair of utility functions--``split`` and ``merge``--are included in each in the SeisFlows package as part of the solver interfaces.